aadityanaik/The-Looter/README.md

 Also Note-
 Linux systems don't work with this code, simply because of a goof up between the "\\" in windows and the "/" in linux while making directories.
+For Linux systems, refer to the master-linux branch